-5 Ways a Commitment to IT Can Help a Construction Business
+5 Ways Managed IT Services Can Help Your Construction Business

 There is no shortage of technology tools available to automate tedious manual processes, enhance efficiency and trim costs for better profit margins.
 Still, 52% of contractors rely on pen and paper for everything from bids and estimates to project management.
 And, as we reported in an earlier blog, among 19 industries, construction spends the least on technology – with IT budgets of less than 1% of companies’ annual revenues.